perladvent/perldotcom/content/article/_pub_2005_08_11_win32guitest.md

 {
+   "thumbnail" : "/images/_pub_2005_08_11_win32guitest/111-gui-testing.gif",
+   "draft" : null,
+   "authors" : [
+      "george-nistorica"
+   ],
+   "image" : null,
    "description" : " You use Perl at work.
 Sometimes you are unhappy because there is one application you always have to click on and fill all those input boxes.
 It's very boring.
-Why not let Perl do that while you go grab...", "thumbnail" : "/images/_pub_2005_08_11_win32guitest/111-gui-testing.gif", "categories" : "windows",
+Why not let Perl do that while you go grab...", "date" : "2005-08-11T00:00:00-08:00",
-   "title" : "Automated GUI Testing",
-   "image" : null,
-   "authors" : [
-      "george-nistorica"
-   ],
-   "draft" : null,
    "slug" : "/pub/2005/08/11/win32guitest",
+   "categories" : "windows",
    "tags" : [
       "gui-automation",
       "gui-testing",